Packer-Lab/imagingplus/docs/source/index.rst

-This package is designed to work best with imaging experiments performed using PackIO, a Bruker 2pPlus microscope and Suite2p for Ca2+ imaging data processing for ROI detection.
+Currently, ``packerlabimaging`` is designed to work best with experiments performed using PackIO (REF) for temporal synchronization, a Bruker 2pPlus microscope for imaging and utilizing Suite2p (REF) for ROI segmentation.

-Ultimately, the goal of this package is to jump-start your own analysis of your awesome experiment.
-It should be completely usable and understandable for anyone with the correct data in hand and basic knowledge of Python.
-There are :ref:`tutorials` to help along the way.
-We hope that it provides a useful structure to organize your experimental data, and some functionality to interact and process your data in an efficient manner.
+Follow :ref:`installation` for installation.
+Please refer to :ref:`overview` and :ref:`tutorials` to get started and learn the toolbox.

 Table of Contents
 +++++++++++++++++